nestybox/sysbox/docs/user-guide/install-package.md

 The installer uses the following logic:

--   If the kernel carries a module called `shiftfs`, then Docker does not need to be placed in userns-remap mode.
+-   If the kernel carries the `shiftfs` module, then Docker does not need to be placed in userns-remap mode.

-    -   This is normally the case for the Ubuntu desktop and server editions.
-It can also be [added](https://github.com/toby63/shiftfs-dkms) to Ubuntu cloud server editions which don't carry it by default.

--   Otherwise, Docker does need to be placed in userns-remap mode to work with Sysbox.
+-   Otherwise, Docker needs to be placed in userns-remap mode to work with Sysbox.

-    -   This is likely the case for the non-Ubuntu [supported distributions](../distro-compat.md).

 If Docker needs to be placed in userns-remap, the Sysbox installer will check if Docker is already in this mode (by looking for `userns-remap` in